EterniumDev/NS/README.md

 - Trying to shoot the shotgun while reloading is very fickle and has poor syncronization with the server.
 A balance-conscientious rework is planned, but yet to be made.
 - HUD elements are stretched and/or poorly placed in widescreen.
 User options/commands for hud element placement are planned.
 - Clicking on the scoreboard can cause +attack to be stuck after closing the scoreboard until firing again.
 - FPS dependant fire rates and player physics.
 These have significantly improved with the Half-Life update and are also a non-issue now that other FPS dependency fixes are in the game and the game can be played at high frame rates, where fire rates don't vary.
-Very high framerates cause collision issues and other engine limitations, so an fps of 200 or 250 is recommended unless fixed.
+Very high framerates can cause collision issues and other engine limitations, so an fps of 200 or 250 is recommended.
 - Flashing available alien upgrade icons (defense, movement and sensory) tend to disappear when a player dies and respawns.
 The icons won't appear until the alien chooses an upgrade.
 - func_train and func_tracktrain entities don't reset to their original positions when a round has ended
 - If parts of map have negative Z coordinates, clicking a structure can deselect it or select antoher structure.
 Make sure all parts of the map have positive Z coordinate.